High-precision source characterization of intermediate mass-ratio black hole coalescences with gravitational waves: The

-Pair-instability and pulsational-pair-instability supernovae \cite{Woosley:2016hmi} prevents the formation of black holes with masses more than $\sim50M_{\odot}$ from stellar collapse.
+\paragraph{Mass-gap binaries: } Pair-instability and pulsational-pair-instability supernovae \cite{Woosley:2016hmi} prevents the formation of black holes with masses more than $\sim50M_{\odot}$ from stellar collapse.
 This leads to a gap in the black-hole mass distribution function in between $\sim50M_{\odot}$ and $\sim130M_{\odot}$ \cite{Belczynski:2016jno, Renzo:2020rzx, Farmer:2019jed, Stevenson:2019rcw}.
 The edges of the mass-gap region varies depending on the details of the pair-instability process, evolution of massive stars and core-collapse supernova explosion \cite{Mapelli:2017hqk, Mapelli:2019ipt}.
 However, multiple stellar mergers and merger of black holes can lead to the formation of a black hole in the pair stability mass-gap region \cite{DiCarlo:2019fcq}.
 It is therefore an interesting question to ask whether our results are valid for binaries with at-least one black hole that falls in the pair instability mass-gap.
 We simulate a signal with $\{M,q\}=\{120M_{\odot},1/10\}$ with an SNR of 25.
 The mass of the primary black hole is $109.1M_{\odot}$ ($88.35M_{\odot}$ in the source frame).
 All other parameters are fixed to the default values used in this paper.
-In Fig.\ref{Fig:massgap}, we show the recovered mass posteriors with and without subdominant modes.
+In Fig.\ref{Fig:massgap}, we show the recovered mass posteriors (in the source frame) with and without subdominant modes.
 We find that 90\% credible regions are tighter when higher-order multiples are included in the recovery model.

-\subsection{Comparison with \texttt{SEOBNRv4HM\_ROM} results}
+\section{Comparison with \texttt{SEOBNRv4HM\_ROM} results}